 “Delayed” documents aren’t regarded as principal records of birth simply because they had been frequently issued many years after the actual fact, commonly whenever an original certificate had not been filed, so when a person wanted to acquire a passport, or retirement benefits through Social Security.

 There are many documents necessary for getting a delayed birth certificate, and the ones provided tend to be on the certificate itself.
-Regarding family history reasons, those documents ought to be searched for as the essential records of birth.
+Regarding family history and genealogy reasons, those documents ought to be searched for as the essential records of birth.

 People who weren’t registered with state or county departments during the time of his or her birth usually sent applications for a delayed birth certificate.
-Getting passports, insurance, along with other benefits likewise require evidence of age.
+Getting passports, insurance, along with other benefits likewise demanded evidence of age.

-Applications would typically include individual’s name, address, as well as date and place of birth; father’s name, race, and location of birth; and proof to back up the details given.
+Applications would include individual’s name, address, as well as date and place of birth; father’s name, race, and location of birth; and proof to back up the details given.